 Steep Slope Commercial Roofs

 These include metal, tile, slate and cedar materials.
 Metal roofs can be fire, wind and impact resistant and come in a variety of metal options such as, copper, stone coated steel, stainless steel, aluminum, galvanized steel and with pre-baked on finishes.
 The metal roofs also can be energy efficient as they are reflective, therefore saving on costs.

 Tile Commercial Roofs

-Roof tiles are designed mainly to keep out rain, and are most commonly made from concrete or clay.
+Most roof titles are commonly made in the form of concrete or clay, their design is to mainly to keep out rain.
 A large number of shapes (or “profiles”) of roof tiles have evolved over the years including:

 - Flat Tiles – The simplest type, which are laid in regular overlapping rows.

 - Mission or Barrel Tiles – Are semi-cylindrical tiles laid in alternating columns of convex and concave tiles.